Alpentech Resume - 40th Year Qualifications

 1976 Solynieve, Spain; mountain plan, w/ Kiley/Walker, Charlotte, VT

 2009...
-Magic Mountain, ski area master plan update, Twin Falls, Idaho
+Magic Mountain, ski area master plan update, Twin Falls, ID

 2012-14 SnowKing Mountain Resort, all season expansion plan, Jackson, WY